-It is important for every operation to know when to replace their forklift tires and what signs to look indicating that new tires are needed.
-If they are replaced too soon, you are not getting your money’s worth from them and decreasing operational profitability.
-However, on the other side of the spectrum, replacing forklift tires after the wear limit will result in
+It is important for every operation to know when to replace their forklift tires and what signs indicate the need for new tires.
+If they are replaced too soon, you are not getting your money’s worth and decreasing operational profitability.
+However, replacing forklift tires after the wear limit will result in any of the following:

 - Operators noticing lower speeds and reduced ride comfort

 - A lower ground clearance and reduced lifting height on the forklift

 - Loss of load capacity, causing accelerated wear and overheating

 The first reference to look at when looking to replace lift truck tires is the forklift tire operator’s manual, provided by your forklift tire manufacturer.
 This is a helpful tool that covers wear limits and the proper time to change your tires.
 Along with following the manual, there are additional signs that show when it is time to replace old forklift tires.